Above: Still from Judy Chicago’s 1972 film Smoke Bodies; journalists view my 1993 video co-starring Camille Paglia during the exhibition press preview

 Nottingham is a beautiful city.
 When I arrived, the weather was positively springlike, so I wandered around in a jet-lagged daze taking in all the lovely architecture.

-No visit to Nottingham is complete without a pint at Ye Olde Trip to Jerusalem, a pub—which purports to be England’s —that’s carved into medieval caves.
+No visit to Nottingham is complete without a pint at Ye Olde Trip to Jerusalem, a pub—which purports to be England’s oldest —that’s carved into medieval caves.

 American tourist in England cliche alert!
 Well, really, I was surprised these things still existed.
 I’ll let you imagine what their principle use is now—obviously not for making calls and definitely not for changing into superhero costumes.